WordPress Tutorials, Tips, and Resources to Help Grow Your Business

 - Use bold colors that stand out from the rest of the form

-- Make sure the copy within the button encourages a click and is an action phrase
+- Make sure the copy within the button encourages a click and is an action phrase, which can easily be customized with WPForms

 - Use details in the button’s copy so your site visitors know exactly what they’re signing up for

-WPForms offers plenty of ways for you to make a stand out form, no matter what the purpose of the form is:
+WPForms offers plenty of ways for you to customize your form, no matter what its purpose is:

 - People prefer simple forms, and there’s no better way to create a clutter-free form than to use smart conditional logic